psychemedia/middle-english-romances/sir-orfeo.md

 The lordys fterten up anon,
 And maden hym to chamber gon,
 With merthe, joy, and procesfioun.
-They fet the quene into the towne :
+They fet the quene into the towne:
 Ther they lyved gode lyfe afterwarde,
 And fythe was the kyng ftewarde.
-Thus cam they out of care :
+Thus cam they out of care:
-God geve us grace wele to fare !
+God geve us grace wele to fare!
 And all that have herde this talkyng
-In heven blys be his wonyng !
+In heven blys be his wonyng!
 Amen, amen, for charytè.
 Lord us graunt that it fo be!